 The freezer-trawler, which is being deployed to perform pollock and herring pelagic trawling in the Bering Sea and the Sea of Okhotsk, as well as in adjacent waters of the East Coast of Russia, is one of the most advanced fishing vessels in the world.
 It joined its sister ships, the Vladimir Limanov and the Kapitan Vdovichenko, which have both exceeded production figures since their own launches.
 And Admiralty Shipyards will be delivering the next two vessels in the 10-vessel RFC order, the Mekhanik Sizov and Kapitan Martynov, soon.

-At the official launch event, RFC General Director Olga Naumova, who was appointed in January 2022, said the progress shows her company’s continued focus on modernizing its fishing fleet and focusing value-added products such as surimi.
+At the official launch event, RFC General Director Olga Naumova, who was appointed in January 2022, two months before the company was sold by its former owner, Gleb Frank, after he was sanctioned by the United States, said the progress highlights RFC's continued focus on modernizing its fishing fleet and focusing value-added products such as surimi.

 “The completion of the construction of the supertrawler Mekhanik Maslak is another significant step in the execution of our fleet upgrade strategy that will help us strengthen the vector aimed at high value-added production,” she said.
 “The new supertrawlers that we are building and have already built are the contribution of the RFC in the modification of work conditions, in advanced, efficient, comfortable and safe workplaces.
 Our new vessels demonstrate their effectiveness, they are already the leaders in harvest and performance.”